Adjusting ski bindings after mounting

 Adjusting ski bindings yourself

-For the most commonly used ski bindings, we have an article with the steps needed to adjust the particular binding including a video tutorial.
 Keep in mind that adjusting your ski bindings yourself is always at your own risk.

-What you need for ski binding adjustment
+What you need for adjusting ski bindings

-• Ski with mounted bindings
+• Ski with mounted binding

 • Screwdriver

-• DIN value of the skier
+• DIN value for the skier

-For detmining the DIN value you can use an online tool like www.dincalculator.com.
-You will need the length, weight, ski boot sole length in millimeters, and the skier's skill level.
-For adjusting the ski binding yourself it is also helpful to know the general definitions associated with ski bindings:
+In addition, for determining the DIN value, you'll need the length, weight, sole length of the ski boot in millimeters, and the skier's skill level.
+It's also useful to be familiar with the general definitions associated with a ski binding:

 Step 3: Place the ski boot in the ski binding